DrOgres/electric-state/README.md

 Version History:

+v0.22.0
+- Changed Usable item UI to make use consistent with rollable items now clicking the item name will use it

 v0.21.0
 - Cosmetic: added fuel guage to vehicle sheet
 - Added requires Neurocaster to weapon items, allowing to create Neodymium cannons and the like